For Scholars

 ELIZABETH A. WHITEHEAD DISTINGUISHED SCHOLAR

 Project: The Whitehead Distinguished Scholar shall pursue research on a project that uses the facilities of the School and enriches its academic program.
-Whitehead Scholars participate in the academic life of the School in a variety of ways, especially by working closely with Regular and Student Associate members of the School during the winter term (late November to late March) on the subject of their expertise, and by joining School trips and excursions throughout Greece.
-A list of past Scholars’ work with members is available on the School’s website here.
+Whitehead Scholars participate in the academic life of the School in a variety of ways, including: working closely with Regular and Student Associate members of the School during the winter term (late November to late March) on the subject of their expertise, joining School trips and excursions throughout Greece, and offering a seminar or workshop.
+A list of past Scholars’ work with members is available here

-Applicants are encouraged to consult with the Mellon Professor, Brendan Burke, well in advance of the October 31 deadline when planning their proposed contributions to the academic program of the School.
+Applicants are encouraged to consult with the Mellon Professor, Denver Graninger, well in advance of the October 31 deadline when planning their proposed contributions to the academic program of the School.

-Compensation: Stipend of $40,000 plus round-trip coach airfare to Athens, board at Loring Hall for the Whitehead Scholar (one-half senior rate for spouse and one-half student rate for dependents), School housing, and hotel and transportation on any or all of the field trips and excursions that comprise the Regular Academic program.
+Compensation: Stipend of $40,000 plus round-trip coach airfare to Athens, board at Loring Hall for the Whitehead Scholar (one-half senior rate for spouse and one-half student rate for dependents), School housing, and hotel and transportation on the field trips and excursions that comprise the Regular Academic program.

 Application: On or before October 31, applicants should submit the following materials online via the online application.